Lost-Outpost/sovngarde/GAMEPLAY.md

 # Gameplay Guide

-> :ledger: **IMPORTANT NOTE: This gameplay guide reflects the Septimus 1.0.x version.
+> :ledger: **IMPORTANT NOTE: This gameplay guide reflects the Sovngarde 1.0.x version.
 Guides for previous versions may be found by clicking the History button in the upper left corner of this page.**

 ## Overview

-On your journey through the Septimus version of Skyrim, you will find a performance-friendly yet visually stunning environment, with thoughtfully curated, integrated, and balanced additions.
+On your journey through the Sovngarde version of Skyrim, you will find a performance-friendly yet visually stunning environment, with thoughtfully curated, integrated, and balanced additions.
 As you explore this expanded yet familiar Skyrim world, you will discover plenty of high-quality and fun experiences.

-This guide highlights major mods included in Septimus in the following categories:
+This guide highlights major mods included in Sovngarde in the following categories:

 - [Hotkeys](#hotkeys)
 - [Gameplay Changes](#gameplay-changes)